 - I-90 east of Mercer Island will NOT be closed during the performance, although drivers should note that heavy congestion during these closures often restricts access to the exits.

 Museum of Flight (MOF) is the Blue Angels’ headquarters during the team’s Seafair performance, as well as the launch pad for Seafair’s Boeing Air Show featuring a multitude of aircraft.
 Outside the museum, it is free to see the Blue Angels’ thunderous takeoffs and of the nearby Boeing Field flights for other Seafair Airshow airplanes.
-There is no parking at the museum that day, so before you go, check their website for alternatives.
+Note: There is no parking at the museum that day, so before you go, check their website for alternatives (METRO Bus #124 or ride share are the general recommendations).
 Inside MOF, the museum celebrates Seafair and the Blue Angels’ with the “Jet Blast Bash” festival, filled with children activities, food, entertainment and more.
 Festival activities are 10 a.m. to 4 p.m. each day and included with admission to the Museum.
-Regular admission is $21; a variety of free and discount passes are available to AAA members, Boeing employees, military/veterans, seniors, and youth.
+Regular admission is $22; a variety of free and discount passes are available to AAA members, Boeing employees, military/veterans, seniors, and youth.
 Children 4 and under are always free.
 Visit the MOF website for more information or to purchase tickets.

 A lot of people walk out into I-90 while it is closed.
 Note that you cannot drive onto I-90 (see Seafair I-90 closure information above).

 Parks along Lake Washington with good viewpoints, from north of the Seafair boundary at S Massachusetts St, or south of the Seafair entrance at 49th Ave S and Lk Wash Blvd S

 - Mt Baker Ridge Viewpoint, 1403 31st Ave S, Seattle, WA 98144 (map)